Try Out Bash on Unbuntu on Windows

 However, it’s still an interesting show, and despite the caution for investing

-thing, the sheer number of issues at
+on this WSL thing, the sheer number of issues at

 Github have shown that

-there are people can benefit from WSL
+there are people can benefit from WSL.

 ∎